 - 1/4 cup red wine

 - 350 - 400 grams penne rigate or any short pasta

 - Bunch of parsley, finely chopped

 - Parmigiano reggiano, grated

-- Add the cleaned mushrooms.
-Toss with the speck for a few minutes.
+- Add the mushrooms then toss with the speck for a few minutes.
 Let the liquid evaporate a little bit.

 - Add the tomatoes then after about 5 minutes, add the red wine.
-Cook with medium fire for about 20 minutes or until the liquid sauce thickens.
+Maintain the medium heat for about 20 minutes or until the sauce thickens.

-- Drizzle with extra virgin olive oil & sprinkle with parmigiano reggiano before serving.
+- Add the parsley, drizzle with extra virgin olive oil and sprinkle with Parmigiano Reggiano before serving.